Tommi2Day/ipsymcon-phpmodule-by-Tommi/README.md

 Actions:
  * Switching of FS20 Devices.
- Changes on the status will be transmitted to the connected actor
+ Changes of the status variable will be transmitted to the connected actor

 Prefix: CUL_